System cluster

 The following requirements and limitations exist:

-- The system cluster is available on Anyscale clouds deployed to AWS or Google Cloud that use virtual machines.
+- The system cluster is available on Anyscale clouds deployed to AWS or Google Cloud that use virtual machines, or on Kubernetes clouds (AKS, EKS, and GKE).

 - To terminate the system cluster with the Anyscale CLI or SDK, you must use version 0.26.32 or later.